Ming010915/evaApp/README.md

 ## Configuration
 - User names can be changed in index.html file under id="header".
 - Images need to be saved as .png file with the directory \static\images.
-- The function getRandomIndex() in index.html should be changed since the rule of images name might be different.

 ## Instructions
 - Run the app.py file